-In addition, Ooredoo is keen on strengthening its corporate governance framework in compliance with the requirements of governance rules and relevant laws and regulations set by Qatar Financial Markets Authority (QFMA) through:
+In addition, Ooredoo is keen on strengthening its corporate governance framework in compliance with the requirements of governance rules and related laws and regulations set by Qatar Financial Markets Authority (QFMA) through:

-- Updating and improving the company's articles of association. - 2.
-Updating and improving governance policies and procedures guides. - Updating and implementation of the board's and sub-committees' charter. - Implementation of best practices adopted in the State of Qatar. - Updating and improving internal procedures, policies and processes.
+- 1. Updating and improving the company's articles of association. - 2.
+Updating and improving governance policies and procedures guides. - 3.
+Updating and implementation of the board's and sub-committees' charter. - 4.
+Implementation of best practices adopted in the State of Oatar. - 5.
+Updating and improving internal procedures and policies.

-As outlined in the report, we at Ooredoo affirm that we abide by the provisions of governance rules and relevant laws and regulations issued by QFMA, as well as disclosure requirements.
+As outlined in the report, we at Ooredoo affirm that we abide by the provisions of governance rules and related regulations issued by QFMA, as well as disclosure requirements.